centreon/centreon-archived/doc/en/administration_guide/poller/ssh_key.rst

 Communication between a central server and a poller server is done through SSH.

-You need to exchange the SSH keys between the servers.
+You need to exchange SSH keys between the servers.

 If you do not have any private SSH keys on the central server for the **centreon** user: ::